tinnekke/makeHash/README.md

 # makeHash
-makeHash is a python script
+makeHash is a python script collection used for dealing with hashes